craftcms/docs/docs/5.x/reference/twig/filters.md

 - **decimals** – number of digits that should appear after the decimal point (defaults to `null`)
 - **options** – key-value array of [number formatter options](https://www.php.net/manual/en/class.numberformatter.php#intl.numberformatter-constants.unumberformatattribute) (ignored if PHP intl extension is not installed)
 - **textOptions** – key-value array of [text formatting options](https://www.php.net/manual/en/class.numberformatter.php#intl.numberformatter-constants.unumberformattextattribute) for the formatter
+- **locale** – the locale the number should be formatted for (defaults to the current application locale)

 ```twig
 {{ 1000000|number(2) }}